 The more kids know about history, the more appreciation they have for their place in the community and in the world.
 The Elgin History Museum is a great place to foster engaged citizens!
 Exhibit spaces were built with little ones in mind.
 Anywhere you see a red hand that is your chance to explore, to touch, to experience.
 Ride in our model 1910 race car decked out with helmet and safety glasses.
 Set up shop in Kretchmer’s grocery store – and don’t forget to wrap all the packages for the customers.
 Riffle through trunks of early Elgin immigrants.
 Listen to the Song of Elgin.
 Blast the car horns of the past.
 Don’t forget to ask the Museum docent for a scavenger hunt when you visit.
 Have fun bringing history to life through experiences!

-Madman Muntz: Pop History Icon (till February 2017)
+Madman Muntz: Pop History Icon (till late spring 2017)

 This exhibit on the second floor highlights the life of Elginite, Earl Muntz, who made a name for himself in California by becoming a well known, flamboyant entrepreneur.
 This exhibit highlights portions of the award winning 2005 documentary of the same name.
 The documentary film is a “cinematic saga of Earl Muntz… A fun-loving rascal who played as hard as he worked, he made and lost three multi-million dollar fortunes, competed with RCA and Motorola with his Muntz TVs, produced America’s first sports car (the Muntz Jet), literally invented car stereo, and still found time to hang with Howard Hughes, Mickey Rooney, Ronald Reagan, Gene Autry and Clark Gable, date Ava Gardner, film noir icon Jane Greer and comedienne Phyllis Diller, and marry and divorce seven glamorous women!”
 Three rare Muntz TVs are on display as well as an original Muntz Stereo-Pack, clips from the documentary, and wonderful Muntz ads from the 1960s-1970s.